azmozaffari/Text_Classification/README.md

 # Text_Classification

-This is the small project for sentiment analysis of text.
+This is a small sentiment analysis project using BERT Encoder model.

-The DistilBert model is used as the pretrained model for text-classification model and is fine tuned on IMDB dataset.
+The DistilBert model is used as the pretrained model for text-classification and is trained on IMDB dataset for sentiment analysis.